 • Are willing to live in the metro Vancouver/greater Vancouver area.

-• Are willing to attend appointments with the YEAH!
-Program Case Manager at least once per month.
+• Are willing to attend appointments with the YEAH Program Case Manager at least once per month.

-• Are willing to attend YEAH!
-Program monthly psychoeducational/life-skills group sessions.
+• Are willing to attend YEAH Program monthly psychoeducational/life-skills group sessions.

 • Are connected with at least one other professional whom provides them with support.
 They must meet with this person at least once per month.
 This may be a counsellor, psychiatrist, social worker, mental health worker, support worker, employment counsellor, or other professional.